Florence M. Rice: 2000s–2020s

 In 2014, she launched the War on Seniors Campaign.
 This campaign lasted six months, when every year from April to October efforts were made to address issues that relate to senior citizens.

 Rice hosted a weekly show 30 Minutes with Florence Rice on Manhattan Neighborhood Network.

+Even in her later years, Rice remained active in her advocacy work, continuing to inspire new generations of activists and community leaders.
+She died in 2020, leaving behind a legacy of significant contributions to consumer rights and civil rights in the United States.
 Rice died in New York on March 19, 2020, three days shy of her 101st birthday.